blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How many sounds are possible.md

 Range of frequencies: 20 kHz
 Range of intervals: 10 octaves

 Sound should also last between 0.004 to 0.013 seconds to be perceived, depending on the frequency.
-The average time is 13 ms. That would make for 100 possible notes in one seond.
+The average time is 13 ms. That would make for 100 possible notes in one second.

-I can put this and beat frequency together to get 100 x 10 = 1000 possible sounds in one seco
+I can put this and beat frequency together to get 100 x 10 = 1000 possible sounds of a single volume and pitch in one second.

 Discrete audible volumes?